dipunm/monads/README.md

 }
 ```

 From here, it should be clear that the `Maybe` monad is allowing us to write our sequence of operations without worrying about the edge case of Nothing being returned.
-It `fails-fast™`.
+It will `fails-fast™`.
 Once the sequence is complete, you usually need to take care of the `Nothing` by executing a backup plan, and by possiblt logging an error.
 In the case it didn't fail, usually the `Maybe` type has done it's job and the resulting internal value is what you're really after.

-_So why was it called `Maybe` instead of `FailFast` or something like that?
-Because mathematicians and functional programmers._ `¯\_(ツ)_/¯`

 ### Either a
 The `Either` monad is interesting.
 Monads must only represent 1 value type. `Either` is known to represent 2 value types.